RAGECOOP/RAGECOOP-V/README.md

 Download latest release [here](https://github.com/RAGECOOP/RAGECOOP-V/releases/latest)

+You can also download nightly builds [here](https://github.com/RAGECOOP/RAGECOOP-V/actions), which includes latest features and bug-fixes, but has not been thoroughly tested.
+Select latest workflow run, scroll down to bottom then download the artifacts.

 Please note that this is incompatible with all previous versions of ragecoop, remove old files before installing.